 Over the last couple of years, as the Richardsons struggled to complete their family, Collins was by their side.

-“We shared a lot of days of sadness, grieving, love and support until finally a thriving pregnancy was established,” she said.
+“We shared a lot of days of sadness, grieving, love and support until finally a thriving pregnancy was established,” she says.

-“It's so hard for me to truly put into the words the love we feel for Maggie and her husband Joe and the friendship we have created,” concluded Richardson.
+“It's so hard for me to truly put into the words the love we feel for Maggie and her husband Joe and the friendship we have created,” concludes Richardson.